-Find out the process for receiving your offer, getting a eCoE to study in Australia, paying your fees and organising your student visa to study in Australia as an international student.
+Find out the process for receiving your offer, getting a Confirmation of Enrolment (CoE), paying your fees and organising your student visa to study in Australia as an international student.

-If you're a permanent resident of Australia, find out how you accept your offer from VTAC.
+If you're an Australian permanent resident, find out how you accept your offer from VTAC.

 Understanding your offer